dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 the night, and be ready for a dawn attack tomorrow.
 Naturally, this makes it the perfect time for HQ to announce that they want us to destroy a Turkish government radio station which has started trying to assert control over the coup situation.
-Within the hour, no less!
+Within the hour, no less\!

 I literally have no ready attack planes, and even if I did they wouldn’t be able to see in the dark to make their attacks.
 There’s no such thing